libdebug/libdebug/docs/save_states/snapshot_diffs.md

 The level of a diff is resolved as the lowest level of the two snapshots being compared.
 For example, if a diff is created between a `full` snapshot and a `base` snapshot, their diff will be of `base` level.
 For more information on the different levels of snapshots, see the [Snapshots](../snapshots) page.

+!!!
+WARNING "ASLR Mess"
+    If Address Space Layout Randomization (ASLR) is enabled, the memory addresses in the diffs may appear inconsistent or messy. **libdebug** will remind you of this when you diff snapshots with ASLR enabled.
+See [here](../../basics/libdebug101/#address-space-layout-randomization-aslr) for more information.

 ## :octicons-code-24: API
 Just like snapshots themselves, diffs try to mimic the API of the [Debugger](../../from_pydoc/generated/debugger/debugger) and [ThreadContext](../../from_pydoc/generated/state/thread_context) objects.
 The main difference is that returned objects represent a change in state, rather than the state itself.